Woman sleeping on her side with her head on a pillow

 “Goodnight My Love” in Spanish

-If you’re talking to your spouse or significant other, or even your child, you can say Buenas noches mi amor.
+If you’re talking to your spouse or significant other, or even your child, you can say Buenas noches, mi amor.
 This means “Goodnight, my love”.
-If you’re saying this to both your spouse and child at the same time, you change mi amor to the plural form: Buenas noches mis amores.
+If you’re saying this to both your spouse and child at the same time, you change mi amor to the plural form: Buenas noches, mis amores.

-Mi is the possessive “I” in Spanish, and amor is love.
+Mi is the possessive “my” in Spanish, and amor is love.
 You’ll often hear people calling their loved ones mi amor in Spanish.
 If you want to be particularly affectionate, you can say Que sueñes conmigo (“May you dream of me”).

 “Goodnight Beautiful” in Spanish